-Methods of Compacting are:
+Methods of compacting are:

 Compaction of metal powders:

 Compaction is crucial in powder metallurgy processing because it allows free metal powders to be formed into desired forms with sufficient strength to survive until sintering is done.
 Compaction is often performed without the use of heat.
 Loose powders are formed into the desired shape, with enough strength to survive ejection from the tools and the subsequent sintering process.
 In other circumstances, such as cemented carbide, hot compaction is followed by sintering.
-This is not simply a compaction process because sintering is also involved.
+Metal powder compaction is not simply a compaction process because sintering is also involved.